Chateau Lascombes

 2005 Lascombes 94p

-Tasted twice - last time in April 2016.
+Tasted three times - last time in January 2023.
 Consistent notes.
-Creamy, sweet fat fruit and tannin, great depth and balance, long lingering finish.
-Stylish elegance.
-It is an imposing effort.
+Creamy, sweet, fat fruit and tannin, great depth and balance, long, lingering finish.
+Stylish and elegant.
+It is an excellent effort.

 2003 Lascombes 89p

 Tasted twice - last time in April 2013.
 Consistent notes.
-This wine had a touch of warm fruit, and tannin was a little bit dry.
-It looked like it was suffering from the extreme heat in August.
-Will imho not make old bones.
+This wine had a touch of warm fruit, and the tannins were slightly dry.
+It appeared that the grapes suffered from the extreme heat in August.
+This wine will not age well.

 2001 Lascombes 90-91p